h3ndry/safe-system/docs/proposal.md

 ### Background: related work

+The ability to send packages from one place to another is very important in todays society, it limit traffic in the road that would have happens if people where to delive themselve due it prevent the spread of coronavirus, according to world headly ogranis 08521
 First paragraph talk again about your project and its impact in our modern society.
 Choose 2 or 3 projects that you know, that have been are close to your project and explain why those projects are close to yours and how are they important.